dkd/php-cmis-client/README.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.

+   This PHP CMIS Client library is part of the ForgetIT project: <http://www.forgetit-project.eu/>
+   The ForgetIT project is funded by the EC within the 7th Framework Programme under the objective "Digital Preservation" (GA 600826).